 "Hmm," he thought.
 "Flynn Rider with a mysterious girl, no doubt his accomplice."

 "Flynn Rider?
 In love?
 Oh, my gosh, when are the king and queen sending up that lantern?
-Your mind's wandering," he laughed as he gave her a pat on the head.
+Your mind's wandering," Marcus laughed as he gave her a pat on the head.

-"Uh, Marcus!
-I'm serious, look at them!
-Think about it," she landed a punch on his arm, causing him to look back.
+"Oh, Marcus, I'm serious!
+Look at them!
+Think about it."
+She landed a punch on his arm, causing him to look back.
 He intently examined the two and looked at Louise in amazement.
 She was right.

-Wow, I never noticed how her eyes glowed when she is so happy.
+Wow, I never noticed how her eyes glow when she's so happy.
 The way those green emeralds light up next to the sky.
 Oh man, now I'm starting to think romantically!
 But, you know what, that's okay.
-She makes me feel okay, Eugene smiled at his thought.
-His eyes wandered to her, patiently taking the flowers that were falling out of her hair due to the day's excitement away from her braid.
+She makes me feel okay.
+Eugene smiled at his thought.
+His eyes wandered to her patiently taking the flowers that were falling out of her hair due to the day's excitement away from her braid.
 He smiled and gathered up some of the loose flowers that had fallen on the floor of the boat.
 He offered them out to her, hoping she'd take them.
 To his delight, she daintily claimed a daisy and let it float about in the cool, crisp water.

 I had so many things to tell her, and had to make her see, the truth about my past and, impossible, she didn't turn away from me, thought our rogue thief.